Case Studies ADP

 ADP Transforms Norfolk

-In March 2016, ADP announced its plans to invest $32.25 million to establish a regional customer service center in the City of Norfolk.
-ADP, which will create more than 1,800 new jobs, will be a marquee company on Norfolk’s corporate roster and undoubtedly help retain and attract a strong workforce.
+In March 2016, ADP announced plans to invest $32.25 million to establish a regional customer service center in the City of Norfolk, creating more than 1,800 new jobs.